 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-We’ll compare Aura Parental Controls and Qustodio so you can learn which one is best for you.
+We’ll compare Aura Parental Controls and Qustodio so you can learn which one is the best parental control app for your needs.

 Aura Parental Controls vs. Qustodio review at a glance

-- Aura Parental Controls: Best for identity theft protection
+- Aura Parental Controls: Best for lightweight parental control

 Aura Parental Controls vs. Qustodio compared